microsoft/mssql-docker/linux/preview/README.md

 ######  Environment Variables

 - ACCEPT_EULA confirms acceptance of the [End-User Licensing Agreement](http://go.microsoft.com/fwlink/?LinkId=746388).
-- SA_PASSWORD is the system administrator (userid = 'sa') password used to connect to SQL Server once the container is running.
+- SA_PASSWORD is the database system administrator (userid = 'sa') password used to connect to SQL Server once the container is running.

+## Current Limitations
+---
+- Mapping volumes is not supported for Docker for Mac.

 ## User Feedback
 ---
 + For issues with or questions about this image, please contact us through a [GitHub issue](https://github.com/Microsoft/mssql-docker/issues).

+## Frequently asked questions
+---
+- **How do I map a volume using Docker for Windows?** Make sure to enable [shared drives in the settings menu](https://docs.docker.com/docker-for-windows/#shared-drives).
+After that, you can map a volume specifying the **Windows path:Linux path**.
+The following is an example of a command to map a Windows folder to the data directory in the container:

+> ``docker run -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=yourStrong(!)Password' -p 1433:1433 -v C:\MyWindowsVolume:/var/opt/mssql -d microsoft/mssql-server-linux``

 ## Further Reading
 ---